kbenzie/git-workshop/readme.md

 Hit return to start merge resolution tool (meld):
 ```

-Meld will now appear looking similar to the following image, here we have three views of the file `conflict.txt` in different states.
+`meld` will now appear looking similar to the following image, here we have three views of the file `conflict.txt` in different states.
 On the left is the state of the file on the `master` branch, on the right is the state of the file in the `conflict` branch, and in the middle in the view we want to contain the resolved state.
 The arrows in the middle view show where the merge conflict has occured and which file the changes have come from.

 In this case the chosen change is not really important so we can just click on the arrow pointing from the left view to the middle view, if both views contain important changes then you can edit the middle view just like a regular text file.